Sakshi1608/contact-app/README.md

 ---

-## 📂 Project Structure
+## 📂 Project Files

-src/
-│
-├── components/
-│ ├── AddContact.js # Class component to add a contact
-│ ├── ContactCard.js # Functional component to render a contact
-│ ├── ContactList.js # Functional component to render all contacts
-│ ├── Header.js # Header component
+AddContact.js # Class component to add a contact ContactCard.js # Functional component to render a contact ContactList.js # Functional component to render all contacts Header.js # Header component
-│ └── App.js # Main component (handles state + logic)
+App.js # Main component (handles state + logic)
-│
-├── images/
-│ └── user.png # Placeholder Icon
-│
-├── App.css
-└── index.js

 ## 🧪 How to Run the App Locally